Giovanni Sforza: Annulment and late life

 The Pope petitioned for an annulment on Lucrezia's behalf in 1497 (divorce not being permitted in the Catholic Church).
 Ascanio Sforza was again called in to mediate between his cousin and the Borgias, and tried to persuade Giovanni into accepting the annulment.
 Giovanni refused to do so on at least two grounds: first, he would have to return Lucrezia's sizable dowry, and second, doing so would require signing a paper stating he was impotent.
 Some sources state that Giovanni had married and even fathered illegitimate children before his union with Lucrezia, which is reasonable given his age.
 If those sources are correct, he was not always impotent but may have later become so.

 Sforza accused Lucrezia of parental and fraternal incest in response.
 This claim, first made solely against the Pope and later extended to all of Lucrezia's brothers, still continues to shade the family's history.
 It became a popular example of the depravity later attributed to the family despite its lack of verifiability.

 The marriage was eventually annulled in 1497 on grounds of non-consummation.
 The Sforza family had by then threatened to withhold protection to Giovanni if he did not comply with the offer, which allowed him to keep the dowry but still required signing the confirmation of impotence.
 Sforza agreed to the terms in March or December.
 Six months later he provided sworn testimony that Lucrezia was a virgin.
 Lucrezia was by then allegedly pregnant with the Roman Infante, whose parentage was cited by some as proof of incest between her and Cesare.
 It is certain that Sforza did not parent the child but details beyond that are uncertain.

 Giovanni was excommunicated in 1500 and the citizens of one of his cities attempted to kill him.
 He was also attacked by Cesare Borgia, who aimed to gain Sforza's lands, and was forced to abandon Pesaro.
-He sued in vain for help to all the major powers of the time including France and Holy Roman Empire.
+He sued in vain for help to all the major powers of the time including France and the Holy Roman Empire.
 Giovanni Sforza could return to Pesaro only after the death of Alexander VI and the illness of Cesare Borgia (1503).
 The following year the new Pope, Julius II, confirmed him as vicariate in Pesaro.

-He remarried to Ginevra Tiepolo, who gave him an heir, Costanzo II (Giovanni Maria), who succeeded him in Pesaro and Gradara.
+He remarried to Ginevra Tiepolo, who gave him two sons, Ascanio (4 November 1505 – 24 November 1507) and Costanzo II (1510 – 1512), who succeeded him in Pesaro and Gradara.
+He had also two natural daughters: Battista (died in 1505) and Isabella (1503 – 1561), who married on 18 August 1520 Cipriano Sernigi (died in 1532, killed by Ottaviano Lampugnani) and in 1534 Francesco Carminati, son of Cecilia Gallerani, but the marriage was declared nullius for "spiritual relative".

 Sforza died in Pesaro in 1510 at the age of 44.